-Supplier Quality Management is an increasingly important regulatory focus, and as the need for control of quality increases, SQM is becoming a competitive advantage for complex manufacturers. , who not only have to assure the quality of their supplier’s products, but also the suppliers of their suppliers.
+Supplier Quality Management is an increasingly important regulatory focus, and as the need for control of quality increases, SQM is becoming a competitive advantage for complex manufacturers, who have to assure the quality of their supplier’s products and the suppliers of their suppliers.
 The AS9100 Revision D says:

 The organization shall require that external providers apply appropriate controls to their direct and sub-tier external providers, to ensure that requirements are met.

 This is the state of quality demands in today’s increasingly networked and globally distended marketplace.
 The fact is the way products are built has changed over time, and continues to change as the marketplace evolves.
 As manufacturers are increasingly reliant on global suppliers, the need for quality management of those suppliers becomes more critical and difficult to manage.

 For complex manufacturers, in particular, the challenges of staying abreast of changing and often volatile demand combined with the imperative to innovate puts margins and profitability under constant pressure.
 Having an effective supplier quality management (SQM) strategy in place can save significant time and money expended to solve quality problems caught in initial supplier onboarding, inbound inspection, traces, and internal audits.
 Because more than 80 percent of manufactured goods utilize purchased parts, supply chain performance— and quality— is key to ongoing success.
 This is why SQM is increasingly top-of-mind for manufacturers.

 Quality Digest notes the correlation of SQM and market leadership: “Many market leaders are executing supplier quality management so well that it has become a source of differentiation from close competitors.
 The strategies employed to achieve this level are always maturing and building on past successes.”
 Quality Digest analysts cite five supplier quality management practices as fundamental to staying competitive: